 Grammarly also has a straightforward interface.
 The tool allows you to either copy-paste or upload your document.
 Once you do that, Grammarly instantly flags the mistakes.
 Grammarly also has a sidebar where you’ll find the tabs like correctness, clarity, engagement, delivery, style guide, and plagiarism.

-Separate tabs make proofreading and the editing process seamless.
-Getting the hang of it won’t be an issue, even if you’re using Grammarly for the first time.
+Separate tabs make proofreading and editing seamless.
+Even if you’re using Grammarly for the first time, getting the hang of it will be no issue.

 Winner: It’s a tie